vacp2p/rfc/waku.md

 **Bloom Filter**

-This packet is used by Whisper nodes for sharing their interest in messages with specific topics.
+This packet is used by Waku nodes for sharing their interest in messages with specific topics.

 The Bloom filter is used to identify a number of topics to a peer without compromising (too much) privacy over precisely what topics are of interest.
 Precise control over the information content (and thus efficiency of the filter) may be maintained through the addition of bits.